kabirbaidhya/learn-python-django-web/units/python/4/conditionals-and-loops.md

     STATEMENTS
 ```

-Here, all the conditions would be checked one by one, and the first block of code for which the condition is evaluated to be `True` will be executed and all other blocks are skipped.
+Here, the conditions are checked one by one, and the first code block for which the condition is evaluated to be `True` will be executed and all other blocks are skipped.

-If none of the conditions in the chain are evaluated to be `True` then the `else` block is executed.
+If none of the conditions holds true, the `else` block is executed.
 And if there isn't any `else` block, nothing happens.

 There can be any number of `elif` lines, each followed by an indented block.
 But only one of the indented blocks is executed and it's the one corresponding to the first True condition, or, if all conditions are False, it is the block after the final else line.